Professional Training Program

 As your understanding of the Feldenkrais Method develops, you will practice articulating its unique distinctions.
 Online learning will support your understanding of ATM structure via appreciating the mechanics of movement plus relevant motor control and learning theory.

-At the end of the second year you will be authorised to teach ATM to the public on a provisional basis.
+By the middle of the second year you will be authorised to teach ATM to the public on a provisional basis.
 This will be supported by the development of appropriate professional skills and behaviours.

 In the third year the theme is facilitating embodied learning via other modalities, in particular using touch as another means of communication.
 You clarify concepts and refine the hands-on skills needed to achieve competence in FI.
 These skills develop through active learning and problem solving – a looped process of questioning, exploring, evaluating and directing.

 Your perceptual skills (both visual and tactile) will continue to develop as you shift between ‘the ideal’ and ‘the reality’ of an individual’s organisation and movement.
 Both hands-on and group teaching skills will continue to be developed throughout the year.
 Inquiry into the teaching of ATM continues into the third and fourth year.